 How long do you estimate you’ll be using this basic plan – when will you need to add more users or use more features?

-- It’s very important that you don’t be shy in this estimate.
+- It’s very important that you don’t be shy about this estimate.

 What is the cost of upgrading to the next plan?

-What is the cost of adding each new user?
+What is the price of adding each new user?

 4. Customer Support

 As a growing business, you don’t just want a CRM that’s sold to you with some basic training sessions and a helpline number, and then left to you to adapt into your business and your team’s way of working.

 This is usually a big point of difference between enterprise sales CRM software and sales CRM software for small businesses.